-The Application for Tuition and Fees Refund Form must be completed by the student and physically signed.
+The Application for Tuition and Fees Refund Form must be completed electronically within three months of the last day of the course being appealed.

 If the student receives financial aid (grants, loans, scholarships) to cover the cost of tuition, the student should discuss the implications of a tuition refund with a financial aid advisor.